 Since the Van Cat has developed naturally in the wild, it is robust and can thrive independently in its environment.
 This means the breed is typically strong and healthy throughout its life with no genetic or general medical problems being expected.
 However, some Van Cats may be prone to hearing disorders or complete deafness if they are all-white.
 This medical condition is found in many all-white animals and isn’t limited to this specific breed.
 Although there isn’t any way to remedy this, deaf cats (or cats with hearing problems) can be looked after perfectly well, albeit with some extra-special care and support.
 Deaf cats will likely need to be kept indoors to keep them safe and to prevent injury, but they can be looked after and have a happy life, nonetheless.
 Alternatively, you could ensure your cat will grow up strong and healthy by buying or adopting a cat from a trusted breeder and learning about the parents.
 This is the best way to ensure your new feline friend is healthy and that they come from a healthy family too.

 The Van Cat has similar eating habits and dietary requirements to other cat breeds of a similar weight, size and physical build.
 However, as this breed is naturally muscular, athletic, and active, they’ll need lots of high-quality animal protein to sustain them, particularly during adolescence as the majority of their growing takes place at this time.
 This growth period typically occurs between 3 to 5 years so you’ll need to monitor their diet especially carefully during this period.
 As the breed is naturally broad and muscular, it’s also important to ensure they aren’t gaining too much weight, especially fat.
 Likewise, the breed should lose weight and become too slim or skinny.
 Through close observation and decreasing or increasing your cat’s caloric intake respectively, you should be able to maintain their weight.
 If, after some time and trial and error, your cat still isn’t able to maintain its weight, you should seek professional medical advice as there might be a more serious problem to blame.
+Take a look at our review of cat food for weight loss for more info.

 As we’ve mentioned, Van Cats are naturally physically active and athletic creatures so it’s no surprise that this busy breed will require lots of exercise and stimulating play.
 Scratching posts, climbing towers, and toys which they can chase are all perfect ideas to keep your crazy kitty occupied and mentally and physically stimulated.
 In particular, toys for chasing and puzzles with a reward are recommended as they fulfill the animal’s instinctive needs to hunt and work for their food.
 You can improve their playtime when using chasing toys by offering them treats for successfully ‘hunting and catching’ the toy.
+For a wider selection of choices, check out our interactive cat toys guide.

 Since this breed has a natural fondness for water, it’s important to keep all bathroom doors closed properly to prevent your cat from investigating the toilet bowl too closely or to stop them taking a dip in a running bath without supervision.
 However, to simulate this, you could supervise your adorable kitten as they play with water from a faucet or in a small bowl.
 This should enable them to have fun playing with water while keeping them safe.